- 3222 Winona Way , North Highlands, CA, 95660

 - (916) 566-3521

-...is to provide our students with high quality, nutritious foods that support
+with high quality, nutritious foods that support lifelong

 The Smarter Lunchroom Movement

-A smarter lunchroom is one that nudges kids towards nutritious foods.
-Over 30 million children are fed by the National School Lunch Program (NSLP).
-We believe that this program is an opportunity for kids to select and consume a balance diet.
+A Smarter Lunchroom is one that nudges kids towards nutritious foods.
+Over 30 million children are fed by the National School Lunch Program (NSLP), which provides an opportunity for kids to select and consume a balanced diet.
 The Smarter Lunchroom applies research-based principles that lead children to make healthy choices when provided with the full spectrum of choice.

 The Twin Rivers Nutrition Services Department has embraced this concept by creating environments in our cafeterias that nudge kids toward healthful choices.
 Our Nutritionist, Lisa Vorce, R.D., is a certified trainer in Smarter Lunchrooms and works closely with our staff to optimize our student's choices.
-Please click on the link below to learn more about the Smarter Lunchroom movement.
+Please click here to learn more about the Smarter Lunchroom movement.

 Twin Rivers Schools Receive National Recognition

 The HUSSC is a voluntary national certification initiative for schools participating in the National School Lunch Program and School Breakfast Program.
 It supports Michelle Obama's Let's Move campaign by recognizing schools that are creating healthier school environments through their promotion of good nutrition and physical activity.
 Sponsored by the USDA Food and Nutrition Service (FNS), the initiative encourages all schools to take a leadership role in helping students make healthier eating and physical activity choices that will last a lifetime.